-Kachina Lodge sits in the middle ground between cost and comfort when compared to the two above.
+Kachina Lodge is a fantastic mid range budget lodging option at Grand Canyon South Rim.
+It sits in the middle ground between cost and comfort when compared to El Tovar and Bright Angel Lodge.

 Some of the rooms at Kachina Lodge have ‘partial’ canyon views, but they will of course be snapped up instantly so getting booked early is key.

-Room Cost: Varies depending on season – rooms start at US$226 + tax per night in the Winter season, Summer will be more expensive.
+Room Cost: Rooms start at $226 + tax / night in the Winter season but Summer will be more expensive.